ydb-platform/ydb/ydb/docs/en/core/maintenance/embedded_monitoring/ydb_monitoring.md

 In the upper-right corner of the page, you can see details about the node that created the current page:

-* host
+* host.
-* node uptime
+* node uptime.
-* ydb version run by the node
+* ydb version run by the node.

 Below is the cluster summary: